naphtron/Phase-2-Group-Project/README.md

 # Conclusion
 - The multiple linear regression model is a good fit with a high R-squared value and low RMSE.
-- Enhanced decision-making capabilities for stakeholders, facilitating more informed and data-driven business actions.
+- This means that the model has enhanced decision-making capabilities for stakeholders, which in turn facilitates more informed and data-driven business actions.